luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ---

-### Milestone 6.3: Group Management UI
+### Milestone 6.3: Reusable Search & Filter Component

-**Goal:** Create UI for viewing, creating, and editing animal groups.
+**Goal:** Create reusable search and filter components that can be used across the app (animals list, animal selection in groups, tagging, fosters needed page, etc.).

 **Tasks:**

-1. Create `src/pages/animals/GroupsList.tsx`:
+1. **Create reusable search component** (`src/components/shared/SearchInput.tsx`):

+    - Text input with search icon
+    - Debounced search (wait for user to stop typing)
+    - Clear button
+    - Accept props: `value`, `onChange`, `placeholder`, `disabled`
+    - Mobile-friendly styling

+2. **Create reusable filter component** (`src/components/animals/AnimalFilters.tsx`):

+    - Filter by status (dropdown/multi-select)
+    - Filter by priority (toggle)
+    - Filter by sex (dropdown)
+    - Filter by group (dropdown - shows all groups)
+    - Clear filters button
+    - Show active filter count
+    - Accept props: `filters`, `onFiltersChange`, `availableGroups`
+    - Return filter object that can be applied to Supabase queries

+3. **Create filter utility functions** (`src/lib/filterUtils.ts`):

+    - Function to build Supabase query from filter object
+    - Function to check if filters are active
-    - Fetch all animal groups in organization
+    - Function to clear all filters
+    - Reusable across different pages

+4. **Update AnimalsList to use new components**:

+    - Integrate SearchInput and AnimalFilters
+    - Apply filters to Supabase query
+    - Display filtered results
+    - Show "No results" when filters match nothing
+    - Preserve filter state in URL params (optional, for shareable links)

+5. **Update NewGroup animal selection to use SearchInput**:

+    - Add search input above animal checkboxes
+    - Filter animals by name as user types
+    - Improve UX for selecting animals from large lists

+6. **Test:**
+    - Search works correctly in animals list
+    - Filters work correctly and can be combined
+    - Search works in group animal selection
+    - Components are reusable and work in different contexts

+**Testing:**

+-   Search component works correctly with debouncing
+-   Filter component applies filters correctly
+-   Filters can be combined (status + priority + sex, etc.)
-    - Display groups in list format
+-   Search works in animals list
-    - Show group name, description, member count
-    - Link to group detail page
+-   Search works in group animal selection
-    - Add "New Group" button (coordinator-only)
+-   Clear filters button works
-2. Create `src/pages/animals/GroupDetail.tsx`:
+-   Active filter count is accurate
+-   Components are reusable across different pages

+**Deliverable:** Reusable search and filter components working across the app.

+---

+### Milestone 6.4: Group Management UI Polish & Edit Functionality

+**Goal:** Add missing features to group management UI, including edit functionality, validation, and polish.
+Note: Basic group management (list, detail, create) was completed in M 5.9.5.

+**Tasks:**

+1. **Create Edit Group page** (`src/pages/animals/EditGroup.tsx`):

     - Fetch group by ID from URL params
-    - Display group information
-    - Show list of animals in group with links to animal detail pages
-    - Add "Edit" button (coordinator-only)
-    - Display group-level information (shared care needs, etc.)
-3. Create `src/pages/animals/NewGroup.tsx`:
-    - Form to create new group
-    - Fields: `name`, `description`
-    - Allow selecting animals to add to group (multi-select)
-    - Save group and update animal `group_id` fields
-4. Create `src/pages/animals/EditGroup.tsx`:
-    - Fetch group by ID
+    - Pre-populate form with existing group data (name, description, priority)
-    - Allow editing `name`, `description`
+    - Allow editing `name`, `description`, and `priority`
-    - Allow adding/removing animals from group
+    - Allow adding/removing animals from group using search/filter component (from M 6.3)
-    - Update `animal_groups.animal_ids` array and `animals.group_id` fields
+    - Update `animal_groups.animal_ids` array on save
-5. Create routes:
-    - `/groups` for groups list
+    - Handle loading and error states
-    - `/groups/:id` for group detail
+    - Redirect to group detail page after successful update
-    - `/groups/new` for new group (coordinator-only)
+    - Add route `/groups/:id/edit` (coordinator-only)

+2. **Add Edit button to GroupDetail page**:

-    - `/groups/:id/edit` for edit group (coordinator-only)
+    - Show "Edit" button for coordinators only
-6. Add navigation links to groups page
+    - Link to edit page

-7. Test: View groups, create groups, edit groups, add/remove animals
+3. **Add validation and notifications**:

+    - **Duplicate group assignment detection:**
+        - When adding animals to a group, check if animal is already in another group
+        - Show warning notification: "Animal [name] is already in group [group name].
+Do you want to move it to this group?"
+        - Allow coordinator to confirm or cancel
+        - If confirmed, remove animal from previous group and add to new group
+        - Show success notification after update
+    - **Empty group validation:**
+        - Warn if trying to save group with no animals
+        - Allow saving empty groups (for future use) but show confirmation

+4. **Polish existing group pages**:

+    - Improve loading states and error handling
+    - Add better empty states
+    - Improve mobile responsiveness
+    - Add confirmation dialogs for destructive actions (if delete functionality added)

+5. **Add missing fields** (if any identified during testing):
+    - Review schema and ensure all relevant fields are displayed/editable
+    - Add any missing fields to forms

 **Testing:**

--   Can view all groups in organization
--   Coordinator can create new groups
--   Coordinator can edit groups
+-   Coordinator can edit group name, description, and priority
--   Can add/remove animals from groups
+-   Coordinator can add/remove animals from existing groups
+-   Duplicate group assignment shows warning and handles correctly
--   Animal detail pages show group membership
+-   Empty group validation works correctly
--   Group detail pages show all group members
+-   Edit page pre-populates with correct data
+-   Changes save correctly to database
+-   Navigation works correctly
+-   Mobile layout is polished

-**Deliverable:** Group management UI working.
+**Deliverable:** Complete group management UI with edit functionality, validation, and polish.

 ---

-### Milestone 6.4: Display Groups in Animal UI
+### Milestone 6.5: Display Groups in Animal UI

 **Goal:** Show group information throughout animal UI and allow adding animals to groups during creation/editing.